 - Dogs can reduce stress reactions of children performing a stressful task

-- The presence of a dog in a classroom fosters development of autonomous functioning and a better segregation of self/non-self, which is the foundation of sensitivity towards the needs and moods of other people
+- The presence of a dog in a classroom foster development of autonomous functioning and a better segregation of self/non-self, which is the foundation of sensitivity towards other people

 - Studies have found that classroom pets lead to higher social integration, fewer aggressive children, and greater sensitivity towards the needs and moods of other people

 - Dogs aren’t the only type of effective classroom pet.
-Guinea pigs have also been found to be a feasible, positive addition to the primary classroom to improve social functioning.
+Guinea pigs have also been found to be a feasible, positive addition to the primary classroom to improve social functioning